 If your baby continues to have periods of apnea, call your baby's doctor right away.

-CAFCIT (caffeine citrate) can be swallowed by mouth or given through a feeding tube.
-Based on your baby's own situation, your baby's doctor or other healthcare professional should teach you how to give CAFCIT (caffeine citrate) correctly.
+Caffeine citrate can be swallowed by mouth or given through a feeding tube.
+Based on your baby's own situation, your baby's doctor or other healthcare professional should teach you how to give caffeine citrate correctly.

 - Hold the bottom-half of the child-resistant container with one hand and push the lower semicircular section on the front of the container with your thumb.

 - With your other hand, pull the cover up until you hear it click.

 - While holding the ends of the bottom-half of the container with both hands, place both index fingers on the two semicircular locking tabs on the sides of the container.

 - Press the two tabs and raise the cover up.

 To open a vial of caffeine citrate:

 - Hold the plastic top between the thumb and index finger.
 Use your thumb to flip the plastic top completely off the vial.

 - Pull the metal ring away from the vial and then pull it down towards the bottom of the vial without twisting the ring.